Vietnam national football team: Two national teams (1949–1975)

-Post-Vietnam War and redevelopment (1991–2006)
+Post-Vietnam War and redevelopment (1983–2006)

+The reunified Vietnam national football team played its first international match on 13 September 1983 against the Cambodia national team in Hanoi.
+The match was attended by FIFA President João Havelange, who was visiting Vietnam at the time to promote the development of football in the country.
+After the match, Vietnam did not play any official international football matches for the next eight years.

-The reunified Vietnam national football team joined the international stage by participating in the 1991 edition of the Southeast Asian Games (SEA Games) in Manila, Philippines.
+Reunified Vietnam began continuous participation in international football starting with the 1991 edition of the Southeast Asian Games (SEA Games) in Manila, Philippines.
 They have participated in every subsequent SEA Games tournament.
 Since 1994, Vietnam has consistently participated in qualification for the FIFA World Cup, and in qualification for the AFC Asian Cup (since 1996).

 Vietnam participated for the first time as a unified nation in FIFA World Cup qualification during the 1994 World Cup campaign, having participated in the 1974 qualification as South Vietnam.
 The national side failed to qualify for the 1994 and 1998 tournaments with only one qualifying win in total.

 In 1996, Vietnam finished third in the first (1996) ASEAN Football Federation championship (then known as the Tiger Cup).
 Vietnam hosted the second Tiger Cup in 1998, losing 1–0 to Singapore in the final.
 From 2000 to 2007, Vietnam strove to win the Southeast Asian trophy, but invariably failed.
 In 1996, Vietnam created international headlines by inviting defending UEFA Champions League winners Juventus to play a friendly match in Hanoi.
 Despite the 2–1 loss, the match was a watershed moment that boosted the development of football in the country.

 Vietnam was the host of the 1999 Dunhill Cup, a friendly tournament for both senior and U-23 players.
 Because it was categorized as a mingled senior and U-23 competition, some national teams decided to use their senior reserve sides.
 In this competition, Vietnam performed promisingly.
 The highlight was a shock 1–0 win over Russia (then-1994 FIFA World Cup and UEFA Euro 1996 participant); they also drew 2–2 with 1998 FIFA World Cup participant Iran, thereby topping the group.
 Vietnam was then eliminated in the semi-finals after a 4–1 defeat to China.

 Vietnam's 2002 FIFA World Cup qualification campaign had some bright moments, with the team winning three matches and drawing one, all played in Dammam.
 However, the losses against Saudi Arabia, meant that Vietnam did not qualify for the World Cup.
 The 2004 AFC Asian Cup qualification was also unsuccessful, with Vietnam falling to South Korea and Oman, but managing to create a shock 1–0 win over 2002 FIFA World Cup's fourth-place-getter South Korea in Muscat, one of Vietnam's greatest football feats.
 The 2006 FIFA World Cup qualification was a low point for Vietnam, with the team once again failing, losing to South Korea and Lebanon, and only finishing above Maldives on goal difference.